 In Figure D15, I show that the results are robust to alternative sample definitions.
-Figure D15a reproduces the event study from the main specification for the outcome log Medicare admissions, where the sample is defined as all hospitals within 100 miles of the RAC border and the instrument for a hospital's audit rate is its leave-one-out state audit rate.
-This is robust to changing the sample to be all hospitals within 50 miles (Figure D15b) or 150 miles (Figure D15c) of the border, although the results are noisier with a shorter distance.
+Figure D15a reproduces the event study from the main specification for the outcome of log Medicare admissions, in which the sample is defined as all hospitals within 100 miles of the RAC border and the coefficient is called by the correlation between a hospital's audit rate is its leave-one-out state audit rate.
+This is robust to changing the sample to all hospitals within 50 miles (Figure D15b) or 150 miles (Figure D15c) of the border, although the results are noisier with a shorter distance.
 One concern with boundary discontinuity identification strategies is the potential for spillovers among hospitals very close to the border.
-For example, if patients were redirected from a hospital near the border in a high-audit rate state to a nearby hospital in a low-audit rate state, then this would bias the coefficients upwards.
-Figure D15d shows similar results when restricting to hospitals that are at least 10 miles away from the border, demonstrating that the result is not driven by such spillovers.
-Finally, Figure D15e shows that the results are similar when restricting to hospitals with audit rates greater than 0, meaning that the results are driven by variation in auditing across hospitals on the intensive, rather than the extensive, margin.
+For example, if patients were redirected from a hospital near the border in a high-audit rate state to a nearby hospital in a low-audit rate state, then this would bias the coefficients upward.
+Figure D15d shows similar results when restricting the sample to hospitals that are at least 10 miles away from the border, demonstrating that the result is not driven by such spillovers.
+Finally, Figure D15e shows that the results are similar when restricting the sample to hospitals with audit rates greater than 0 percent, meaning that the results are driven by variation in auditing across hospitals on the intensive, rather than the extensive, margin.

-Figure D16 shows that the results are robust to using alternative instruments for audit rate.
-The main specification instruments for a hospital's audit rate using the leave-oneout state audit rate in order to capture the variation in audit intensity that is unrelated to the hospital's own behavior.
+Figure D16 shows that the results are robust to using alternative instruments to scale the reduced form effect.
+The main specification instruments for a hospital's audit rate using the leave-one-out state audit rate in order to capture the variation in audit intensity that is unrelated to the hospital's own behavior.
 Figure D16a plots the results of using the state audit rate (which includes the hospital) as an instrument.
-Figure D16c shows that the results using the leave-one-out RAC region audit rate, rather than state audit rate, are similar.
-While using the leave-one-out audit rate strips away the direct effects of a hospital's own behavior, the leave-one-out audit rate still includes other hospitals surrounding a given hospital, whose audit rates may still "reflect" that hospital's behavior.
+Figure D16c shows that the results using the leave-one-out RAC region audit rate, rather than the state audit rate, are similar.
+While using the leave-one-out audit rate strips away the direct effects of a hospital's own behavior, it still includes other hospitals surrounding a given hospital, whose audit rates may still reflect that hospital's behavior.
 This can be the case if, for example, a given hospital has a large market share in its region.
 To address this, I consider using the audit rate of other hospitals in the same state in other markets, which I define using hospital referral regions.
-This instrument leverages hospitals whose behavior should not be affected by a given hospital's behavior, since they are much further away in different markets.
+This instrument leverages hospitals whose behavior should not be affected by a given hospital's behavior since they are much farther away in different markets.
 Figure D16b shows that the results are robust to using these hospitals to instrument for a hospital's audit rate.
 To confirm that the results are not driven by a single state or hospital comparison group, Figure D17 plots the distribution of coefficients when one state or one hospital comparison group is removed from the sample.
 The coefficients are always negative and distributed around the main effect.